Connect with us

 The inexpensive bottle of vinegar pushed to the back of your kitchen cabinet could be the magic solution you need to rid your cabinets of their unpleasant smell!
 Both white and cider vinegar have been knowing as a household cleaning essential for decades.
 With cleaning, disinfecting, and deodorizing properties, vinegar is a strong odor combatant.

 One way to easily remove the smell from your cabinets is simply to fill a shallow bowl with vinegar and let it sit in the smelly cabinet overnight.
 If this approach is not effective, you can combine vinegar with baking soda to create a cleaning paste.
-Just be careful to thoroughly clean your cabinets with clean water following the use of the cleaning paste to eliminate any chalky residue.
+Make sure to thoroughly clean your cabinets with clean water following the use of the cleaning paste to eliminate any chalky residue.

 Kitchen Cleaning vinegar to get rid of musty smell